Chart Color Schemes

 Norwest has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely impacting the area.
-Notable projects include Norwest City, Hills Showground Station Precinct, Norwest Quarter, and The Orchards Norwest.
-Below is a list of projects likely most relevant.
+AreaSearch has identified 26 projects likely to impact this area.
+Notable ones are Norwest City, Hills Showground Station Precinct, Norwest Quarter, and The Orchards Norwest.
+Below is a list of projects expected to have the greatest relevance.

 Professional plan users can use the search below to filter and access additional projects.